oracle-livelabs/pts/ai-vector-search-apex-adb/download/download.md

 Replace `<your_database_user>` with your actual database user.

-### 3. Download Files Using DBMS_CLOUD.GET_OBJECTS
+### 3. Download ONNX embedding models Using DBMS_CLOUD.GET_OBJECTS

-Now, use the DBMS_CLOUD.GET_OBJECTS procedure to download files from your Oracle Object Storage bucket into Oracle ADB.
+Now, use the DBMS_CLOUD.GET_OBJECTS procedure to download the ONNX embedding model files from your Oracle Object Storage bucket into Oracle ADB.
+You will download two different models.

 ```sql
 BEGIN